theghostcasper/Movie_trailer_website/README.md

 ## Project description

 This project is a Movie trailer website.
 It allows users to see the movies i like and view its trailers too.
+The project consists of three main files:

+1. `fresh_tomatoes.py`, It is the tool used to parse the html code and add the links, images and youtube trailers.
+Then generate an HTML file that the browser understands.

+2. `entertainment_center.py`, This is the main program used to create an instance for each movie, those instances are later passed to the `fresh_tomatoes.py` file, which in turn generates the html code based on the movie instances created.

+3. `media.py`.
+This python file contains the blueprints (classes) that is used to hold movie information.
+These classed are then used by the `entertainment_center.py` to create the movie instances.

 ## Project requirements

-To be able to run this project you should have the following.
+To be able to run this project you should have done the following.

-1. Any python 2 version.
+1. Download any python 2 version. visit [this website to download python](https://www.python.org/)
 2. Add python to path.
+[Here's how you can add python to path](https://stackoverflow.com/questions/3701646/how-to-add-to-the-pythonpath-in-windows).

 ## How to run the website